perses/perses/docs/api/variable.md

 ## Choose a scope

-There are three different scopes in which you can define a variable, depending on how much you want it to be shared.
+There are different scopes in which you can define a variable, depending on how much you want it to be shared.
+More about scopes [here](../concepts/datasource-variable-scopes.md)

-- for common use cases, use higher scopes to reuse the same variable on multiple dashboards
-- for more specific needs, use lower scopes to restrict the variable availability to a specific set of (or even a single) dashboard(s).

-### Dashboard level
+### Dashboard

 That's the usual level to define a variable.